aturner-epcc/green-software-hpc/episodes/measurement.md

 (using software such as GROMACS, Amber or NAMD) then you could well chose the number of ns simulated as your functional unit.

+You can use multiple functional units simultaneously to have multiple HPC-CI values for your use of HPC systems.
+Different HPC-CI units may be more or less useful in different contexts.

 ### 6. Calculate HPC-CI rate

 Now you have both the total emisssions for your use of HPC systems and the number of functional